arunasurya/bisqtransifex/compensation.md

 ### Translators
 - In Transifex, choose among filters *status: translated*.
-- Pick your name/nick in *users: translator*
+- Pick your name/nick in *users: translator*.
 - Choose the translation period in *date: translated after/before* to specify the translation to be compensated.
 - After that, tick the box right to the filter field to select all strings, and you will see the total wordcount for the selected strings.